-- 1. The Board and Bank-level committees shall comply with the standard templatefor the committee charter which shall specify the following:
+- 1. The Board and Bank-level committees shall comply with the standard template for the committee charter which shall specify the following:

 - a.
 Committee Name

 - b.
 Short Name

 - c.
 Nature

 - d.
 Responsibility Statement

 - e.
 Duties and Responsibilities

 - f.
 Composition

 - g.
 Quorum/Majority Votes

 - h.
 Meeting Schedule

 - i.
 Performance Assessment

 - j.
 Charter Review

 - k.
 Reporting to the Board/Board-level Committees

 - I. Interaction with other board-board-level committees

+- 2. The charters of Board and Bank-level committees shall be reviewed and updated at least annually or whenever there are changes to the committees' mandate, scope and working procedures.

-- 2. Proposed charters and/or amendments to charters shall be endorsed to Compliance Division for review prior to submission to the Board of Directors (through respective Board-level committee) and President (for bank-level committee) for approval.
+- 3. Proposed charters and/or amendments to charters shall be endorsed to Compliance Division for review prior to submission to the Board of Directors (through respective Board-level committee) and President (for bank-level committee) for approval.

-- 3. The Proposed chartersPrior to effectivity, newly-created or amended charters shall be endorsed by the board-level committees to the Board for approval.
+- 4. The Board and Bank-level committees shall prepare the Minutes of the Meeting for each meeting session.